 VEXP80320 - Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the UK: UK business customer arranges for delivery to their overseas address

-In this example
+In this example of an indirect export

 - The UK supplier delivers the goods to a freight forwarder employed by the customer (or the freight forwarder collects the goods from the UK supplier).

 - The freight forwarder exports the goods to the non-UK branch on behalf of the customer.

 - the non-UK branch is part of the UK company

 - the UK company has an establishment in the UK from which it makes taxable supplies

 therefore, the supply is made to a taxable person with a business establishment in the UK, with a subsequent transfer of own goods to the non-EU branch

 The conditions set out in regulation 129 or regulation 133B of the VAT Regulations 1995